jkphl/generator-clearphp/README.md

 Please obtain this token prior to running the generator by

-* adding your Github repository as a project to your Code Climate profile,
+* [adding your Github repository](https://codeclimate.com/github/signup) as a project to your Code Climate profile,
-* go to `Settings > Test Coverage`,
+* going to `Settings > Test Coverage`,
-* scroll down, display the Travis CI options and copy the 64-character `repo_token`.
+* scrolling down, displaying the Travis CI options and copying the 64-character `repo_token` from there.

 ### coverage